Habib-uRehman/Python-Beginners-Projects/README.md

 # Python-Beginners-Projects
 Python Console Based Beginners Projects.
 This repository Contains Easy level Projects.
-Intermediate and Advance are in separate Repositories
+Intermediate and Advance are in separate Repositories soon.